gopine/diary/2024/December/December 4 (Wednesday).md

 Thinking about potential use cases in our data visualization library.

 Seems like a good way to offload computationally intensive tasks."

+"Debugging some rendering issues related to CSS Grid."